rektile/rektile/README.md

 <h1 align="center">Hi 👋, I'm Angelo aka rektile</h1>
-<h3 align="center">I'm a cyber security student with a passion for hacking and reverse engineering.</h3>
+<h3 align="center">Welcome to my GitHub page!
+I am a cyber security student with a passion for learning about and understanding the constantly evolving world of information security.
+Here, you will find projects and experiments that I have worked on.</h3>

 <h2 align="left" style="margin-top:3em">Goals 2023</h2>
 <h3 align="left" style="margin-left:1em">⭐ [ ] Finish my MySec repository</h3>